Tapps-Gervis-Meyrick baronets

-The Tapps, later Tapps-Gervis, later Tapps-Gervis-Meyrick Baronetcy, of Hinton Admiral in the County of Hampshire, is a title in the Baronetage of Great Britain.
+The Tapps, later Tapps-Gervis, later Tapps-Gervis-Meyrick baronetcy, of Hinton Admiral in the County of Hampshire, is a title in the Baronetage of Great Britain.
 It was created on 28 July 1791 for the landowner and developer George Tapps.

-The second Baronet sat as Member of Parliament for New Romney and Christchurch.
+The 2nd Baronet sat as Member of Parliament for New Romney, from 1826 to 1830, and for Christchurch 1832 to 1833.
 He assumed in 1835 the additional surname of Gervis.
-The third Baronet was high sheriff of Anglesey in 1878.
-He assumed in 1876 by Royal licence the additional surname of Meyrick according to the will of Owen Fuller Meyrick, a relative on his mother's side, from whom he inherited the Bodorgan estate on the Isle of Anglesey.
-The fourth Baronet was high sheriff of Hampshire in 1900.
-The fifth Baronet was high sheriff of Anglesey in 1939.
+The 3rd Baronet was High Sheriff of Anglesey in 1878.
+He assumed in 1876 by Royal licence the additional surname of Meyrick according to the will of Owen Fuller Meyrick, from whom he inherited the Bodorgan estate on Anglesey.

+The 4th Baronet was High Sheriff of Hampshire in 1900.
+The 5th Baronet was High Sheriff of Anglesey in 1939.

-The family seats are Bodorgan Hall, Anglesey, Hinton Admiral, near Bransgore, Hampshire.
+The family seats were Bodorgan Hall, Anglesey, and Hinton Admiral, near Bransgore, Hampshire.

 The Tapps Coat of Arms: Azure on a fess or between three rhinoceroses argent three escallops gules.